 The aviation history of Barbados is linked closely to flight’s most incredible creation: Concorde.
 At the island’s Barbados Concorde Experience guests can discover what it would have been like to fly on the supersonic craft thanks to its resident British Airways Concorde G-BOAE.
 The founder of the Inspiring Travel Company (which back then was called ‘Caribbean Connection’), Drew Foster, was one of the first UK tour operators to charter Concorde flights to Barbados in the 1980s, so this is an experience close to our hearts.

-5. Encounter the beauty of natural formed caves
+5. Encounter the beauty of naturally formed caves

 A national treasure, we highly recommend a tour beneath the earth’s surface to amble through the lit pathways of Harrison’s Caves with its stalactites, stalagmites and underground pools.
 Elsewhere, you might like to explore the beautiful Animal Flower Cave right at the north of the island; Travel Specialist Kelsey Froggett recently visited for the first time and now recommends the trip as a “must see and do when in Barbados.”